verlok/blog-11ty/content/blog/2026-07-07_should-we-stop-using-the-word-responsive-for-design/index.md

 <figure>
 	{% image "cover.jpg", "A pensive developer looking at screens showing responsive websites and adaptive apps, wondering about the terminology.", [648, 1296], "648px", true %}
-	<figcaption>Are we building a responsive layout or optimizing for responsiveness?</figcaption>
+	<figcaption>Should we use "adaptive" for layouts and "responsive" for performance?</figcaption>
 </figure>

-## Google's definition of "adaptive" in Android
+## The mobile definition of "adaptive" (Android and iOS)

-If you look at Android development or modern UI design guidelines, Google is heavily pushing the word **"adaptive"**.
+If you look at modern mobile app development—both Android and iOS—the word **"adaptive"** is the standard.

+Google heavily uses it for Android app design.
 With the rise of foldable phones and tablets, apps can't just stretch to fit.
 They need to completely restructure.
-In their [guide on adaptive layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/adapt-layout), the main focus is entirely on "adaptive" layouts (changing layouts based on breakpoints and fold states).
-They still reference "responsive" design concepts (like fluid grids and flexible components) as a foundation, but the end-goal and the terminology they use for a screen-size layout adjustment is always **adaptive**.
+In their [guide on adaptive layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/adapt-layout), the focus is entirely on "adaptive" layouts (changing layout structures based on breakpoints and fold states), while "responsive" concepts (like fluid sizing) are just seen as a foundation.

+Apple follows a similar logic.
+In their [Human Interface Guidelines for Layout](https://developer.apple.com/design/human-interface-guidelines/layout), they frame layout adjustments around the concept of **"Adaptability"** rather than "Responsiveness."
+They guide developers to build interfaces that adapt seamlessly to different devices, screen sizes, and orientations using size classes and adaptive structures.

-So, in Google's mobile world, adapting to screen size has become *adaptive* design.
+So, in the mobile app world, adapting to screen sizes is consistently called *adaptive* design.

 ## The web performance definition of "responsiveness"